WilliamFriis1/EngineDev/README.md

 # EngineDevelopment
-## Sideproject aimed to improve my understanding and skills of Vulkan and game engine architechture.
+## Sideproject aimed to improve my understanding Vulkan and game engine architechture.

 I'm a Game Dev bachelor graduate looking to deepen my understanding of game engine architecture through the creation of my own engine.